kemacdonald/kemacdonald.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: software development and research projects that I have contributed to in order to promote open and reproducible science
+description: I care about doing open and reproducible science.
+Here are a set of software development and research projects that I have contributed to in order to promote these goals.
+Select a project for more details.
 ---

 {% for project in site.projects %}